 Create an area around the trampoline that signifies recreation.
 Tie various recreation equipment, such as a swing set, swimming pool, hot tub to the next with informal pathways using crushed stone or mulching.
 Each pathway can culminate in activity areas.
 Border the pathways with lawn edging or use cobblestone or pavers to line the path to keep the ground cover material in place.
 Stepping stones can also be incorporated into the path areas.
 Wooden or stone benches are an attractive and practical touch.

 Shrubbery and Plantings

 Separate the recreation from other areas of the yard or from view of neighbors.
-Plant privet hedges around the play area, offering wind buffer, creating privacy and helping muffle sounds that might disturb neighbors.
-Hedges can be trimmed to any height and for a bit of whimsy, they can also be shaped into animal figures or other designs.
-If you want to keep the line of sight open— to supervise from afar—consider planting English boxwoods, which can be trimmed low to the ground.
-Add some color with perennial plantings such as long blooming day lilies or Veronica.
+Plant privet hedges hedges around the play area, offering wind buffer, creating privacy and helping muffle sounds that might disturb neighbors.
+Hedges can be trimmed with hedge shears to any height.
+For a bit of whimsy, they can also be shaped into animal figures or other designs.

 A 35-year child care specialist, Laurie Carpenter’s first writing involved scripts for a national award-winning cable program on child care issues.
 From cradle to grave, she worked for a historical cemetery, handling public relations and historical pieces for newspaper publication.
 Working towards her master’s degree in education, Carpenter also completed a certificate of journalism program at the University of Massachusetts at Amherst.